lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 # More methods,<br /> more problems

-A explanation to why I don't like more than one public method per object.
+An explanation to why I don't like more than one public method per object.

 I've written about this [before][1].
 If your objects are